s0rta/revengate-new/roadmap.md

 - [ ] ch2 ends as soon as the encounter happens, no need to walk back to the café
 - [ ] vague value adjectives on gaussian distributions
 - [ ] F-Droid has animated water
-- [ ] improved saved games
-  - [ ] center on Hero when restoring a game
-  - [ ] cheat to disable auto-saving
 - [ ] random interlude stories
 - [ ] TroisGaules neighborhood uses Dungeon destination for passages rather than prefabs
 - [ ] instructions on how to install all the Android dev dependencies
 - [ ] silence a few warnings
-- [ ] remove unreachable levels from starting screen

 Performance:
-- [x] cache stats modifiers for the whole turn (with inval on mods changing events)
-- [x] sort strategies by priority for early exits when starting a turn
-- [x] fully typed and optimized heap queue
-- [x] path finding is typed and optimized
 - [ ] async preload most shaders to speedup startup

 Strategies: